fgnt/python_crashkurs/docs/source/include/numpy.md

  ![numpy-slice_t.png](../_static/numpy-slice_t.png)
 <sup><sub>https://image.slidesharecdn.com/numpytalksiam-110305000848-phpapp01/95/numpy-talk-at-siam-14-728.jpg?cb=1299283822</sub></sup>

 Two advanced indexing examples.
-One with a boolean mask and the other one with an array of integers:
+One with a boolean mask and the other one with an array of integers (`%` is modulo in Python):

  ![arraygraphics_6.svg](../_static/gertinold/arraygraphics_6.svg)
  ![arraygraphics_7.svg](../_static/gertinold/arraygraphics_7.svg)